vladski-i/kalimba-hero/README.md

 # Building

-You need OpenGL, GLUT, GLFW on your system
+You need OpenGL, GLUT, GLFW and `libjack-jackd2-dev` on your system

 - cd to /.../kalimba-hero/midi-parser
 - run `make` (so the simlink in `kalimba-hero/lib` resolves)